-The wiring harness has two diodes in the line between the fill switch on the ice maker and the green coil of the secondary water valve, as well as a water switch or relay on the freezer door and a secondary valve.
+The wiring harness has two diodes in the line between the fill switch on the ice maker and the green coil of the secondary water valve, as well as the water switch or relay on the freezer door and the secondary valve.
 The diodes are part of the wiring harness.
-(See wiring diagram Figure H10).
+(See wiring diagram Figure G10).

-If the diodes fail open, the primary valve will not open for ice or water, depending on which diode is open.
-The open diode will not affect the coil on the secondary valve.
-The secondary valve will open but if the primary valve does not open, no water will be supplied to the secondary valve.
+If the diodes fail open, the primary valve will not open for ice and/or water depending on what diode is open.
+The open diode will not effect the coil on the secondary valve, the secondary valve will open but if the primary valve does not open you will not supply water to the secondary valve.